Oumarou-Bola/Oumarou-AIMS-Project-Repository/README.md

 ## Project Overview
 <div style="text-align: justify">
 This project focuses on proposing methods and techniques to address inefficiencies in global transportation network design.
-By studying various network distance measures, we implemented Python-based analysis to evaluate their performance across different transportation datasets.
+By studying various network distance measures, we implemented Python-based analysis to evaluate their performance across different transportation datasets .
  </div>

 ### Project Supervisor